Understanding the neural computations supporting visual perception

 Prospective students

 The lab is actively recruiting!
-Brown students interested in conducting research in the lab are encouraged to email Prof. Serre’s with a copy of their course transcripts and CV.
+Brown students interested in conducting research in the lab are encouraged to email Prof. Serre with a copy of their course transcripts and CV.
 Expectations are that students would have taken an intro to CS sequence, at least one course in machine learning, computer vision and/or deep learning.
-Prospective Ph.D. students can find information about our graduate programs here.
+Prospective Ph.D. students can apply to the graduate programs in cognitive science, computer science and neuroscience.
 Prospective postdoc applicants should email Prof. Serre directly.

 Funding